Prof1611/ParlourCaretaker/README.md

   Check the band’s website for new shows and update a specified channel with the latest event details.

 - **Track Details:**
-  Allows users to input a song URL which spits out the song link from most major streaming services in an embded message.
+  Allows users to input a song URL which spits out the song link from most major streaming services in an embed message.

 ## Usage